Blancpain and Swatch tease a collaboration launching this week

-After the immense hype around the MoonSwatch launched in collaboration with Omega, Swatch strikes again.
-This time, Swatch and Blancpain are collaborating for the first time, marking a second partnership between two of the Swatch Group’s most beloved brands.
-Internet, are you ready to break once again?
+After the immense hype around the MoonSwatch launched in collaboration with Omega, Swatch strikes again, this time with Blancpain.
+The two are collaborating for the first time, although this is already the second partnership between two of the Swatch Group’s most beloved brands.
+Read to find out what we know about the Blancpain x Swatch collaboration

 Whilst the rumour mill had been churning for a while, confirmation was clear last week when Blancpain CEO Marc Hayek announced that Blancpain and Swatch would be joining forces to create a special collection.